Guided Tours: Pre-K to 12th Grade

 Docent-guided tours make cross-curricular connections while developing skills for looking at, describing art, thinking deeply and making connections to works of art.
 Students use inquiry, critical thinking skills, and close looking to explore the meaning of art in different cultures.

-Guided tour requests open on September 1, 2017.
+Guided tour reqests are not available for fall 2017.
+Requests for spring 2018 open on November 1, 2017.
 Capacity is subject to docent availability.

 - Guided visits last 60 minutes; groups may also schedule self-guided time in addition to the guided portion of their visit.

 - Guided tour requests must be made with four weeks’s notice.